GRONINGEN-MICROBIOME-CENTRE/MicrobeRX/README.md

 > MicrobeRX: A tool for enzymatic reaction-based metabolite prediction in the gut microbiome reveals the drug metabolism landscape of gut microbes https://doi.org/

 ## License
-These notebooks are under MIT, see the LICENSE file for details.
+This tool is under GPL-3.0 license, see the LICENSE file for details.

 ## Disclaimer